TJeffrey237/CS386Project/reports/report12.md

 ## 1. Activity Summary ##
 Tyler
-- .
+- Fixed bug where puzzles could be accessed outside of room screen.
+- Created and formatted deliverable 7.
-- Github Summary:
+- Github Summary: 2 commits

 Jackson
-- Centerd the sliding puzzle on the screen.
+- Centered the sliding puzzle on the screen.
 - Fixed bug that broke the masking of the drawing/cleaning puzzle when alpha of dirty texture was not 1.
-- Github Summary: 2
+- Github Summary: 2 commits

 Richelle
-- Not had a lot of time to work on stuff this week but am still working on the movement puzzle.
+- Not had a lot of time to work on stuff this week but continuing work on the movement puzzle.
-- Github Summary: 1
+- Github Summary: 1 commit

 ## 2. Retrospective ##
-1. Appreciations:
+1. Appreciations: Game and further planning is going well.
-2. Successes:
+2. Successes: Talked and delegated some work with the deliverable.
-3. Failures:
+3. Failures: Implementation isn't proceeding as fast as it could be.
 4. Barriers: Other classwork.
-5. What we should try next time:
+5. What we should try next time: Focusing on testing and refining game.

 ## 3. Next Steps ##
 Tyler
-- .
+- Add sound to major actions & background music
+- Add some more art decorations to the room.
+- Help finish up deliverable 7.

 Jackson
 - Continue to work on polish